 Wound disruption or delayed wound healing is possible.
-It is possible to have areas of the skin flap die.
+It is possible to have areas of the muscle flap die.
 This may require frequent dressing changes or further surgery to remove the non-living tissue.
-Some areas of the skin flap may heal abnormally or slowly when there is reduced blood supply to tissue from prior surgery or radiation.
+Some areas of the muscle flap skin may heal abnormally or slowly when there is reduced blood supply to tissue from prior surgery.